mrbitcoiner/docker-cln/README.md

 # DOCKER-CLN
-## Build and run core lightning from source
+## Build and run Core Lightning from source

 ### Are you without a full node?
 Just enable trustedcoin in .env